Club Penguin (franchise): Television specials

+Merchandise

-Books & collectible card game
+Books

 In honor of Club Penguin's third anniversary in 2008, Club Penguin released books that were published under the Snowball Press name.
 Outside of the virtual world, such books were published by Grosset & Dunlap and included guidebooks for the game as well as "choose-your-own-adventure"-style books.
 The series includes The Ultimate Official Guide to Club Penguin Volume 1 by Ladybird Books, Stowaway!
 Adventures at Sea by Tracey West, Stuck on Puffles by Ladybird Books, and Waddle Lot of Laughs by Rebecca McCarthy.

 On February 3, 2018, Club Penguin Island released an e-book titled Wish Upon a Squid which could be read via the Disney Story Central app.
 Players were given a code to get the eBook for free.
 The code expired on March 31, 2018.
 The book followed the story about a determined penguin named Leedah and her journey across the island to discover her special talent.

+Collectible card game

 A collectible card game was released by Topps.
 The cards feature characters and player penguins from Club Penguin, the latter intended to be customized with special stickers of clothing items.
 The card game's rules are the same as the mini-game Cardjitsu from Club Penguin.

+Unofficial media

+Following the closure of Club Penguin, an identical recreation of Club Penguin entitled Club Penguin Rewritten (2017–2022) proceeded to accumulate over 11 million registered users over the following five years, before monetising (allowing for advertisers) over the course of the COVID-19 pandemic lockdowns and consequently being shut down by the City of London Police in compliance with a copyright investigation request from Disney.
+Another recreation, New Club Penguin, was released in 2020, having amassed 2 million players over four years.